 Mobile payments are on the rise.
 Google has been working with companies for years, and with Apple Pay turning more consumers on to the idea, new opportunities to swipe your phone at a register or pay in advance are popping up left and right.

 Now Google has partnered with ChowNow to bring Wallet to thousands of independent restaurants across the US.
-As of today, restaurants have updated their mobile apps to include Wallet as an additional option at checkout.
 Read More

 OpenTable announced its own mobile payment program just over a year ago, which it launched exclusively on iOS at the time.
 Now the feature is officially available for Android.

 Pay with OpenTable, as the functionality is called, lets you pay your checks using the mobile app.
 There's nothing to scan or swipe in order for the experience to work.
-The restaurant will simply receive its money digitally from the credit card you have saved.
 Read More

 Facebook has introduced a new way for friends to swap cash with one another that doesn't involve meeting in person, writing a check, or even opening up another app.
 With Facebook Pay, they can send and receive money directly inside of Messenger.
 And it won't cost them a thing.
 Read More

 Right now a mobile payment system is kind of like a pair of Crocs in the mid-2000s: everyone has to have one and it isn't clear why.
 Of course Google Wallet has been around for years, but now that Apple Pay (and Samsung Pay, and apparently everyone is paying everything) is around Google needs something a little more competitive, perhaps using those newly-acquired Softcard assets.
-We've known about Android Pay, a new mobile payment API, for a few weeks.
 Read More

 After several weeks of rumors, Google has announced their partnership with Softcard.
 The purpose of this venture is to combine forces with Google Wallet, which has been around since 2011 but never enjoyed wide usage.
 Read More